Natural Language Processing

 What do you think the answer should be?
 But moreover, what are we doing here!?
 Adding and subtracting words as if they were numbers!?
 The fact that this equation makes sense is one of the most remarkable successes with using neural networks for Natural Language Processing (NLP).
 This success of AI has had the most visible impact in our lives.

-Recall that in general (apart from the DRL, which we have seen above), most of AI applications have been with supervised learning, i.e., the system is trained on large sets of human-labeled data and it learns from that data how to label other data which it has not seen before (case in point, we show it 60,000 pictures of handwritten digits and it will learn to recognize handwritten digits that it has not seen before).
+The majority of AI applications have been so far based on supervised learning, i.e., where an AI system is trained on a large set of human-labeled data and it learns from that data how to label other data which it has not seen before (case in point, we show it 60,000 pictures of handwritten digits and it will learn to recognize handwritten digits that it has not seen before).
 One of the largest data sets that humanity has at its disposal is in text form.
-How can this data be seen as being labeled?
-That answer turns out to be of great importance.
+How can this data be seen as labeled?
+The answer turns out to be of great importance.

-So questions about words become questions in linear algebra about their representing vectors. $$Rome + France - Italy = Paris$$
+So questions about words become questions in linear algebra about their representing vectors.
+Remarkably, the equation we showed above can be solved by such a representation: $$Rome + France - Italy = Paris$$

-The easiest way to use these Use pre-trained models that you can download online (easiest).
-Most NLP libraries that developers use for their applications contain such pre-trained models for English and other languages.
-Google makes a few available, depending on the corpus of data that makes most sense for you application: Wikipedia, Google News, Freebase
+The easiest way for AI developers to become familiar with this vector approach to NLP is to download pre-trained online models.
+Moreover, most NLP libraries that developers use in their applications also contain such pre-trained models not only for English, but for other languages as well.
+Google makes a number of such models available, and depending on the corpus of data that makes the most sense for you application (Wikipedia, Google News, Freebase, etc.), you may find one of them useful.

+Let's build now a bridge from textual data to the data which is of most interest to us.
+It will be helpful for the reader to keep this bridge in mind and refer to this section when necessary.
 The data that is at the center of our attention is graph data.
-We will see in the next article that graph processing can borrow from the embedding technique we discussed above.
-Word embeddings are based on the idea that words live in neighborhoods (their context) and these neighborhoods determine their meaning.
-But a node in a graph also has neighborhoods, the totality of the other nodes that can be reached by traversing the graph starting from the node.
-So one could also look at a graph as labeled data as well and we could also embed a graph in a vector space, in such a way that the similarity between the vectors corresponds to how close the nodes are semantically.
+We will see in the dedicated article Graphs of Data that graph processing borrows from the embedding technique we discussed above.
+We established that word embeddings are based on the idea that words live in neighborhoods (their various contexts) and that these neighborhoods determine their meaning.
+But a node in a graph also has neighborhoods, namely the various subgraphs containing other nodes which can be reached by traversing the graph starting from the node of interest.
+So one could also look at a graph as labeled data as well and we could also embed a graph in a vector space, in such a way that the similarity between the vectors corresponds to how close the nodes are in the graph.